ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 ```
 Notice how the solution proposed is both (a) very different from the
 imperative for-loop solution, and (b) much more closely tied to the
 problem specification.
-Functional programmers will tell you that this is
+Functional programmers will tell you that it's
-because the functional style is much higher level than the imperative
+because the functional style is at a much higher level than the imperative
-style, and therefore better and simpler.
+style, and therefore better and easier.
 Whether you believe them is up
 to you.
 It's certainly true that it's much simpler to reason logically
 about the functional version, which is useful if you wanted to formally
 prove that `list_max` is correct ("correct" being the mathematical way